valueflows/valueflows/mkdocs/docs/specification/inverses.md

 ### Introduction

-Although queries and query filters are not specified in the RDF core, this set of guidelines should be used, to facilitate standard communication.
+Although queries and query filters are not specified in the RDF core, this set of guidelines should be used, to facilitate standard api naming.
 It is possible that at some point they will be included in the formal VF namespace.

-There are no implications for which (if any) of these any particular application would want to implement.

-*Note:* The main queries are not listed below, but would be the name of the type/class to return a specific item, and the plural name of the type/class to return all or a filtered set of the items.
-For example, `process` and `processes` for vf:Process.
+This document is not meant to imply that all of these named queries and filters should be implemented in any particular application api.

 *Note:* Filters can be applicable to any query that can return more than one of the class.
-For example all processes, processes in scope of an agent, processes in a plan could all use the process filters.
+For example all processes, processes in scope of an agent, processes in a plan, could each use the process filters.

-*Status:* Not all of these queries are tested, and there will certainly be other useful queries.
+*Status:* Not all of these queries and filters are tested, and there will certainly be other useful queries and filters.
 If anyone has recommended changes or additions, please start an issue or merge request, or just let us know in the Welcome chat (links on the home page).

 ### Observation layer

-#### Agent
+#### Agent (also subclasses Person, Organization)

+*main queries:*

+   * agent
+   * agents
+   * myAgent
+   * person
+   * people
+   * organization
+   * organizations

-*filters:* classifiedAs (organizations only), locatedIn (some geographic boundary, city, region, etc.)
+*filters:* classifiedAs (Organizations only), locatedIn (some geographic boundary, city, region, etc.)

 *inverse queries:*